There are a number of external services who can support you with your wellbeing.

-- Student Space provides one-to-one support for whatever challenges you're facing, including your mental health, your studies, money, housing or relationships and are available over Christmas/New year period to support.
+- Student Space provides one-to-one support for whatever challenges you're facing, including your mental health, your studies, money, housing or relationships.
 Get help by phone, webchat, text and email.

 - Lamp is a comprehensive internet directory of local agencies offering information and support on a wide range of mental health issues for the Leicestershire and Rutland area.

 - Turning Point provides a range of health and wellbeing services, including mental health, drug and alcohol, disability and employment support.

 - Mind provides mental health information and advice.